immanencer/cosyworld8/readme.md

 ## S3 Setup

 To enable image uploads, you must set up an S3-compatible storage bucket.
 This allows avatars to upload and store images used in the bot.
-Refer to [this guide](https://example.com/s3-setup-guide) for detailed instructions on creating and configuring an S3 bucket.
+Refer to [s3imageService.md](./src/services/s3imageService/s3imageService.md) in the module folder for detailed instructions on creating and configuring an S3 bucket.
 You will need the following information:

 - **S3 API Key**: Used for authentication.
 - **S3 API Endpoint**: The endpoint for your storage bucket.
 - **CloudFront Domain**: (Optional) A CDN domain to serve your images more efficiently.

 ## Contributing